Summary

 - click Yes and Submit.

 While informing ASIC of company changes is one reporting obligation, ASIC does not check internal governance procedures.
 As such, your company’s board or shareholders must make or ratify decisions.
-If you report a change to ASIC that has not been enacted properly within your company, you may face consequences as serious as failing to report a change that has occurred.
+If you report a change to ASIC that your company has not properly enacted, you may face consequences as serious as those for failing to report a change that has occurred.

-Any company officeholder who has access to the company’s corporate key (the eight-digit number) and is registered on the ASIC portal can make changes.
+Any company officeholder who has access to the company’s corporate key (the eight-digit number) and is registered on the ASIC portal can make the changes.
 As such, it is wise to make sure that you keep your corporate key secret.
-The only people you may wish to share your corporate key with are your advisers (for example, your lawyers or accountants) so that they can make changes on your behalf.

 Key Takeaways